aidan959/koleada-engine/README.md

 The visual also has mouse movements depending on where the cursor currently is.
 To do this, I used mouseX and mouseY in the camera function.

-# Part I am most of
+# Part I am most proud of
 In my personal opinion, I think the part I am most proud of is creating the visual of the wave.
 From initially creating a cube moving in a circular motion, I created a wave of cubes in a nested for loop which created the wave visual.
 I initially created it from trial and error, to try and create a visual in which I was pleased with.

 # How it works